Are You The Only One Trying?

 There are lots of ways to refocus your efforts from “the relationship” to “yourself.”
 Here are just a few:

-- Instead of “You always want sex when I’m tired.
-Don’t you see how selfish you are?” you might say, “Yes, please, but at 4:00 the day after tomorrow.
-You know how much going out for a hike and lunch get me excited!”
+• Instead of “You always want sex when I’m tired.
+Don’t you see how selfish you are?” you might say, “Yes, please, but at 4:00 the day after tomorrow.”
 Again, think of what YOU want, and focus on that instead of what you don’t want.

 See a pattern?
 The focus on these small communication techniques may seem really obvious.
 However, it is amazing how often people don’t realize they come at their partner with complaints instead of invitations for cooperation.
 By focusing on yourself, you make an important shift from criticism to kindness.